aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/tables/tables-and-ranges/_index.md

             const file = fileInput.files[0];
             const arrayBuffer = await file.arrayBuffer();

-            // Instantiate workbook from uploaded file
-            const workbook = new Workbook(new Uint8Array(arrayBuffer));
+            // Instantiate a workbook from the uploaded file const workbook = new Workbook(new Uint8Array(arrayBuffer));

             // Access the first worksheet and convert the first table/list object to a normal range